jingwenzhang1118/jingwenzhang1118/visuals.md

 <h3 class="fighd">CSR Performance over time by Industry</h3>

 - The plots below show that CSR performance of all industries enhanced over time.
-- A deeper exploration shows that some industries often outperformed the average performance of all US compaies (left figure), while the others stayed below the average (rigth figure).
+- A deeper exploration shows that some industries often outperformed the average performance of all the US compaies (left figure), while the other industries mostly performed below the average (rigth figure).

 <div class="custom-video">
       <div class="custom-video__container">